-Figure 3: Teaching skills: baseline and counterfactual
+Figure 3: Teaching skills by occupational sector: baseline and counterfactual

-of Municipal school teachers increase by 0.069 sd, ten times less than under the merit reform.
-In private schools, teaching skills improve by 0.117 sd, because of the absence of cream skimming from public schools and because of the 9 percent increase in teaching skill prices in voucher schools.
+Further simulation results are reported in column three of Table 4.
+Average teaching skills of Municipal school teachers increase by 0.069 sd, ten times less than under the merit reform.
+In private schools, teaching skills improve by 0.117 sd, because of the absence of cream skimming from public schools and because of a 9 percent increase in teaching skill prices in voucher schools.
 Average teaching skills improve (marginally) in both sectors because the worst voucher school teachers move to public schools, where they are, on average, more highly skilled than the incumbents.
 Test scores increase on average in both sectors, but by a much smaller amount than under the merit reform.
 Specifically, they increase by 0.039 sd in municipal schools and by 0.026 sd in voucher schools.
 Overall, test scores increase by 0.024 sd, only 8 percent of the treatment effect of the merit-based reform.
 The bonus does not improve inequality considerably, reducing the gap by income by only 3 percent, compared to a 33 percent reduction under the merit reform.
 Impacts on test score levels and inequality are about a tenth of those produced by the merit-based reform.
+A flat increase to public school wages would be considerably less effective at improving student achievement levels and inequality than the planned 2023 merit-based reform.